 You’ll need more than one fishing kayak for three or more anglers though.

 A regular-sized canoe will easily carry three people.
 And if you get a bigger one you can bring more people on your fishing trip.
 There will be enough space for all of you and your gear.

 If you prefer to go on solo fishing trips then a kayak would be suitable.
 But if you believe the more the merrier, get a canoe.
 That way, you can bring your partner/friend and kids.

 e.
 Storing Your Gear

-Angling kayaks come with storage wells, dry hatches, fishing rod holders, and mounts.
-With most of them, you can bring everything you need on your fishing adventure.
+Fishing kayaks come with storage wells, dry hatches, fishing rod holders, and mounts.
+With most of them, you can bring everything you need on your kayak fishing adventure.